Map out your career pathway from the start of your academic journey!

 Get the information you need for academic planning and connect with experiences to develop the knowledge, skills and attributes that employers are seeking.

-Click on the title to expand each section.General Science at the U of M
+Click on the title to expand each section.ASIAN STUDIES at the U of M

-Skills you will gain by studying GENERAL SCIENCES
+Skills you will gain by studying ASIAN STUDIES

-- The ability to communicate effectively both verbally, by giving effective presentations, and in writing, by preparing technical reports
+- The ability to effectively communicate: verbally through discussions and presentations, and in writing by preparing reports and papers.

 This resource is meant as a guide to provide suggestions throughout your time at university.
 Develop a plan and timeline that suits you best.
 Make intentional choices for your courses and work experiences.